-Before you pack up your tackle box and fishing gear, there are regulations that must be observed by all outdoorsmen in the Great Smoky Mountains, Gatlinburg and Pigeon Forge.
-Although no child under 13 is required to purchase a license, all those over 13 must carry a Tennessee Resident or Non-Resident Fishing License.
-To help determine which license or permit you’ll need, we’ve broken down each area and fishing type below.
+Before you pack your tackle box and fishing gear, there are regulations that must be followed in the Great Smoky Mountains, Gatlinburg, and Pigeon Forge.
+Although no child under 13 is required to purchase a license, everyone over the age of 13 must carry a Tennessee Resident or Non-Resident Fishing License.
+If you are a Tennessee resident, you just need a valid driver’s license and your social security number.

 Fishing in the Great Smoky Mountains National Park